PrideParrot/SmartLynxInterview/README.md

 In-Memory Database used, so File need to be created first (3).

 Also no need to publish Api anywhere, can run locally.

+P.s.
+I am too lazy to create junk Azure/AWS account or pay just for that :)